travelingcircusofurbanism/website/posts/kyoto/honmachiescola/content.md

 _The first thing that greeted me at the entrance was this sign - which was used at a workshop they organized a few weeks ago.
 I'd love to live in a community where such an interesting workshop like this would be held._
 ![](honmachiescola6.jpg)
 ![](honmachiescola8.jpg)
-_Leo, who studies ecology, explains how they grow vegetables and herbs in their garden.
-They get animal excrement from a zoo and make natural manure and fertilizer by themselves._
+\_Leo, who studies ecology, explains how they grow vegetables and herbs in their garden.
+They get ready-to-use natural manure (elephant, giraffe, and zebra) from Kyoto City Zoo, where Leo studied for a year, and use ithem as a fertilizer as well as for improving thier homemade compost.

 ## What's next?